 Typotheque was an historic partner to Mozilla.
 They were the first type-foundry to release Web-based fonts, and Mozilla’s Firefox web browser was an early adopter of Web fonts.
 We chose to partner with Peter Bilak from Typotheque because of their deep knowledge of localization of fonts, and our commitment to having a font that includes languages beyond English.
 Prior to partnering with Typotheque, we received concepts and guidance from Anton Koovit and FontSmith.

-Selected to evoke the Courier font used as the original default in coding, Zilla has a journalistic feel reinforcing our commitment to participate in conversations about key issues of Internet health.
+Selected to evoke the Courier font used as the original default in coding, Zilla has a journalistic feel.
 It bucks the current convention of sans serif fonts.
 Anyone can create the Mozilla logo by typing and highlighting with the Zilla font, making the logo open and democratic.
 The black box surrounding the logo is a key building block of the design, and echoes the way we all select type in toolbars and programs.

 Mozilla comes first in any application of the system, just as the protocol begins any internet journey.
 Copy lines, colors, and images all flow from that starting point, much like a web journey.